ironcodev/locustjs-compare/README.md

 # locustjs-compare
-This library provides abstractions for comparison and comparers .
+This library provides abstractions for comparison and comparers.